erictleung/bmi667-tcga-network/README.md

 # BMI667 TCGA Gene Network Analysis

 Network analyses on 127 significantly mutated genes from well-known and emerging cellular processes in cancer using Python and Shell scripting.
+The paper [Mutational landscape and significance across 12 major cancer types](http://www.ncbi.nlm.nih.gov/pubmed/24132290) by Kandoth et. al. published about the 127 significantly mutated genes.

 ## Analysis Instructions